rust-embedded/discovery/src/08-leds-again/README.md

 In the last section, I gave you "initialized" peripherals (I initialized them before `main`).
 That's why just writing to `BSRR` was enough to control the LEDs.
-But, peripheral are not "initialized" right after the microcontroller boots.
+But, peripherals are not "initialized" right after the microcontroller boots.

 In this section, you'll have more "fun" with registers: You'll have to configure